 Prerequisites: Score on the Placement essay of 5.5 or placement by Department.

-This of college-level essays.
+Description: This course is equivalent to ENG 101, the first credit-bearing course in composition.
+ENG 100, created for underprepared students with marginal writing skills offers an extra hour for necessary developmental writing instruction and individualized support toward the creation of college-level essays.
 Exactly as does ENG 101, the course prepares students to produce clear, well-developed, well organized, grammatically correct writing.
 The curriculum is designed to give students guided practice in pre-writing, drafting, revising, and editing essays, with the addition of time for review and instruction in basic grammar, punctuation, sentence boundaries and structural and developmental issues related to basic composition.
 The course is also designed to develop skills that enable students to interpret and analyze published texts.
 In addition to readings assigned in class, students respond to texts they locate themselves through research and write at least one documented or research essay.
 Students who take ENG 100 do not take ENG 001 or ENG 101.
 Success in ENG 100 indicates movement to ENG 102, the next course in the composition sequence.
 Students who have completed ENG 100 will not receive credit for ENG 101.